Designing Your Summer Playlist: Your Guide to Free Outdoor Music Events In West Michigan

 Fifth Third Bank Summer Concerts at Meijer Gardens, Through September 3 at Frederik Meijer Gardens & Sculpture Park

 This annual concert series hosts world-renowned musicians in the Gardens’ stunning outdoor amphitheater.
 Not only does the line-up feature legendary acts like The Decemberists (June 4), Seal (June 20), Jason Mraz (July 25) and Alabama (Aug 23), but the surrounding sculpture park under the vast evening sky makes for an unforgettable concert experience.
 Lawn seating is first-come, first-served, but you are welcome to bring low-back chairs and blankets to accessorize a nice patch of grass you find nearby.
 Picnic baskets are permitted, but leave any glass containers or bottles at home, as they are not allowed on the property.
 Bringing alcohol is also forbidden, but beer and wine are available at the food and beverage concession stands onsite.
-What’s a show without
+What’s a show without some snacks?

 For the more frugal concert-goers who still yearn to experience an outdoor concert at the Gardens, Tuesday Evening Music Club kicks off July 3 at 7 p.m. and is free with admission to the Gardens.